jdholtz/auto-southwest-check-in/README.md

 <summary>Will This Script Also Check in the Companion Attached to My Reservation?</summary>

 Unfortunately, this is not possible due to how Southwest's companion system works.
-To ensure your companion is also checked in, you can set up their reservation or account separately in the configuration file.
+To ensure your companion is also checked in, you can add their reservation or account separately in the configuration file.
 </details>

 <details>